The Lectic Conversation Format

 Inline attachments serve two purposes:

-1. Caching: The results are stored in the file, so re-running Lectic doesn’t re-execute old commands.
-Only :cmd directives in the most recent user message are executed.
+1. Caching: The results are stored in the file, so re-running Lectic doesn’t re-process old directives.
+Only :attach directives in the most recent user message are processed.

-You’ll see inline attachments frequently when using :cmd.
+You’ll see inline attachments when using :attach (often with :cmd inside) or inline hooks.
 They’re part of the conversation record and should generally be left alone.
 Editor plugins typically fold them by default to reduce visual clutter.

 Example